mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 This critical statistic measures the undefinable, putting it on tricky ground right at the outset.
 It is that combination of guts, risk, and heedless ignorance of danger and good sense that lets shadowrunners survive where others do not.
 Edge is detailed and important enough to have its own section

+**Reaction**

+A character’s Reaction is, quite simply, her physical reflexes—how quickly she can react to a changing situation, and how well she can dodge the physical slings and arrows that shadowrunning brings.
+A character with a high Reaction is more likely to be on top of a situation and will be in a better position to react to danger, while low-Reaction characters will lag behind.

+Reaction = (Quickness + Intelligence) / 2 rounded down

 **Essence**